-This story was selected as a finalist for the 2021 MAYDAY Fiction Prize.
+This story was selected as a finalist for the 2021 MAYDAY Fiction Prize and nominated for a Pushcart Prize.

 It wasn’t just me, no one liked Polly.
 Not saying she wasn’t our friend.
 I’m saying we didn’t like her.